 How the Society functions

-The management of the affairs of the Society is vested in a Council consisting of a Patron, a President, a Chair, Vice-Chair, an Honorary Secretary, an Honorary Treasurer, (Publicity Officer, Auditor and Solicitor) and Councillors.
+The management of the affairs of the Society is vested in a Council consisting of a Patron, a President, a Chair, and Vice-Chair, Councillors, an Honorary Secretary/Public Officer, an Honorary Treasurer, Publicity Officer, Auditor, and Solicitor.

-Cases of reported bravery are investigated by the New South Wales Police Force, Fire and Rescue NSW, and Ambulance Service of NSW.
-Copies of all relevant reports are distributed to Officers and Councillors of the Society in advance of its meetings, to enable consideration to be given to them before discussion.
-Voting at the meeting determines the grant of any award.
+All nominated cases of reported bravery are investigated by the Society.
+Such investigations involve reports from the New South Wales Police Force and the Emergency Services.
+Copies of all reports are distributed to Officers and Councillors of the Society in advance of meetings to enable consideration to be given to them before discussion.
+Voting at meetings determines the granting of an award.

 The Society was established as a result of the loss of the 351- ton paddle steamer s.s.Yarra and its 17 man crew in a south-east gale on 15th July, 1877, while attempting to re-enter Newcastle Harbour.